tldr-pages/tldr/pages/common/ksh.md

 `ksh {{path/to/script.ksh}}`

-- Check a specific script for syntax errors:
+- Check a specific script for syntax errors without executing it:

 `ksh -n {{path/to/script.ksh}}`

-- Execute a specific script while printing each command before executing it:
+- Execute a specific script, printing each command in the script before executing it:

 `ksh -x {{path/to/script.ksh}}`